 30 credits, Level 7 (Masters)

-A non-traditional approach to international law is adopted by focusing on rights and responsibilities, not only of states, but also in relation to individuals and other putative subjects of international law.
+The module focuses on rights and responsibilities of states, as well as their relation to individuals and other putative subjects of international law.

 Contact hours and workload

 This module is approximately 300 hours of work.
 This breaks down into about 30 hours of contact time and about 270 hours of independent study.
 The University may make minor variations to the contact hours for operational reasons, including timetabling requirements.

 We regularly review our modules to incorporate student feedback, staff expertise, as well as the latest research and teaching methodology.
 We’re planning to run these modules in the academic year 2023/24.
 However, there may be changes to these modules in response to COVID-19, staff availability, student demand or updates to our curriculum.
 We’ll make sure to let our applicants know of material changes to modules at the earliest opportunity.